SeePetulaCode/graduation/jaritaye8.md

 ---
-name: Jarita
+name: Petula
-institution: University of California Santa Cruz
+institution: Santa Monica College
 profile_pic: photo.jpg
-quote: This is where the fun begins!
+quote: First say to yourself what you would be; and then do what you have to do. - Epictetis
-github_user: jaritaye8
+github_user: SeePetulaCode
 ---